 Right-click your WAV or AIFF audio file(s) and click “Encode Selected Audio Files”

 In the “Encoder” drop down box, select “Apple Lossless”.
 This will encode the audio file into the Apple Lossless codec into an mp4 container.

 Configure file location settings or click “Continue”

 Lossless codecs allow users to store the same data in much less space, making them a preferable option to LPCM in many cases.
-We predict increasing support for lossless compressed audio file formats in the coming years, especially with Apple Lossless on Final Cut Pro X. Today’s processors are already powerful enough to handle compressed lossless multichannel audio in real-time, and open-source codecs like Apple Lossless and FLAC have few downsides.
+We predict increasing support for lossless compressed audio file formats in the coming years, and today’s processors are already powerful enough to handle compressed lossless multichannel audio in real-time, and open-source codecs like Apple Lossless and FLAC have few downsides.
 MacOS has native support for encoding LPCM audio files to Apple Lossless, making it easy save space in a few clicks.

-Would you consider using lossless compressed codecs for the majority of your audio recording and production?
+Would you consider using lossless compressed codecs for your audio recording and production workflow?
 Let us know in the comments below.